Skip to main content

 engineeringFebruary 5, 2026

-OCPP security profiles 1, 2, 3 explained — basic auth, mutual TLS, signed firmware.
-Which profile fits your deployment.
+OCPP security profiles span 3 levels: basic auth, mutual TLS, signed firmware.
+Learn the certificate strategy behind each so your fleet stays secure and online.

 At a glance